blosavio/fastester/README.md

         have good reason to believe the later implementation is &nbsp;faster.
       </p>
       <p>
-        Beyond that, tossing out raw numbers like &quot;183&quot; and &quot;264&quot; requires &nbsp;people to juggle arithmetic in their head.
-Not ideal.
+        Another problem is that tossing out raw numbers like &quot;183&quot; and &quot;264&quot; &nbsp;requires people to perform mental arithmetic to figure out if version&nbsp;12 is &nbsp;better. <em>One-hundred, eighty-three divided by two-hundred, sixty-four is &nbsp;approximately eighteen divided by twenty-six, which is approximately…</em> Not ideal.
       </p>
       <p>
-        A Fastester performance report intends to be objective, relative, and &nbsp;comprehensible.
+        To address these problems, a Fastester aspires to generate an objective, &nbsp;relative, and comprehensible performance report.
       </p>
       <h3 id="objective">
         Objective
       </h3>
       <p>
-        Thanks to Criterium, we can measure, in units of seconds, how long it &nbsp;takes to evaluate a function with a particular argument, (somewhat) independent &nbsp;of vagaries of the environment.
+        Thanks to Criterium, we can measure, in concrete, real world time units, &nbsp;how long it takes to evaluate a function with a particular argument, (somewhat) &nbsp;independent of vagaries of the computing environment.
       </p>
       <h3 id="comparative">
         Relative
       </h3>
       <p>
         A single, isolated timing measurement doesn&apos;t mean much to a person, even &nbsp;if it is <a href="#objective">objective</a>.
-People simply don&apos;t have everyday intuition for an event that occurs in a &nbsp;nanoseconds or microseconds.
-So when we discuss the concept of &apos;fast&apos;, we&apos;re &nbsp;often implicitly speaking in relative terms.
+People simply don&apos;t have everyday intuition for an event that occurs in a &nbsp;few nanoseconds or microseconds.
+So when we discuss the concept of
+        &apos;fast&apos;, &nbsp;we&apos;re often implicitly speaking in relative terms.
       </p>
       <p>
         Fastester focuses on comparing the speed of one function to a previous &nbsp;version of itself.